matveynator/netchan/README.md

 logical connection.

-If an ordinary send accepts a value that cannot be encoded, NetChan reports the error and terminates the channel: the value is not silently discarded. `Deliver` returns such an error directly.
+If an ordinary send accepts a value that cannot be encoded, NetChan reports the error and terminates the channel. `Deliver` returns such an error directly.

-A graceful `Close` waits for values that have already been accepted.
+A graceful `Close` waits for values already accepted.
 If delivery is no longer required, use an explicit abort:

 ```go
 func abortConnection(connection *netchan.Channel[string]) error {